The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts: Preliminaries

-Several of the results we give will be about so-called (polynomial-time uniform) pure scoring rules~\cite{bet-dor:j:possible-winner-dichotomy}.
-A scoring vector for an $m$ candidate election $(C, V)$ is a list $(\alpha_1, \ldots, \alpha_m)$ of nonincreasing integers.
-Pure scoring rules consist of scoring vectors $s_1, s_2, \ldots$ such that for any $i \in \posnat$, $s_i$ is the scoring vector for $i$ candidates and $s_i$ is computable in polynomial time with respect to $i$.
-Furthermore, $s_{i+1}$ can be obtained from $s_i$ solely by inserting a new scoring value.
-The winner set of an election $(C, V)$ under pure scoring rule $\calr$ is computed as follows.
-First compute the scoring vector $s_m = (\alpha_1, \ldots, \alpha_m)$ and for each vote $v \in V$, give a candidate in position $i \in [\card C]$ $\alpha_i$ points.
-Candidates with maximal score are winners.
-A scoring rule is nontrivial if for any $m > 1$, the scoring vector for $m$ candidates contains at least two distinct values.
+We say that a scoring rule is nontrivial if for any $m > 1$, the scoring vector for $m$ candidates contains at least two distinct values.
 Let $t \geq 1$.
 The pure scoring rule $t$-approval gives a candidate one point for each vote in which they are ranked among the first $t$ ranked candidates.
 The pure scoring rule $t$-veto gives every candidate one point for each vote in which they are \emph{not} among the \emph{last} $t$ ranked candidates.